-Light and fluffy white chocolate raspberry loaf cake studded with tart raspberries and topped with a white chocolate glaze!
+Light and fluffy white chocolate raspberry loaf cake, where the batter is actually made with white chocolate and then studded with tart raspberries and topped with more dreamy white chocolate glaze!

 If I’m being totally honest, I’m more of a chocolate dessert lover and less of a fruity dessert lover BUT this white chocolate and raspberry loaf cake has got me rethinking my life choices!
 Lol, everyone knows that super sweet white chocolate is a match made in heaven with tart raspberries so putting them in a cake and baking it in a loaf pan to call it breakfast is just expected.